nitaymayo/My-Portfolio/readme.md

 <p>
-  My coding portfolio showcases a diverse range of projects utilizing various programming languages and frameworks such as Python, Java, HTML, CSS, JavaScript, SQL, Flask and TensorFlow.
+  My coding portfolio showcases a diverse range of projects utilizing various programming languages and frameworks such as Python, Java, HTML, CSS, JavaScript, SQL and TensorFlow.
 </p>

 <p>